stephjohnsons/stephjohnsons.github.io/README.md

 - **WordPress**: For blog posts.
 - **Bandsintown**: For concert date listings and ticketing links.
+- **Bandsintown**: For embedding and displaying Instagram posts on websites.
 - **Calendly**: For calendar scheduling, which is integrated to my personal and GCal to avoid any scheduling conflicts.